charanteja333/macdevsetup/README.md

     $ brew list --versions

-## Consolas
+## Consolas ( **Not mandatory.
+Not a fan of consolas** )

-I really like the Consolas font for coding.
-Being a Microsoft (!) font, it is not installed by default.
 Since we're going to be looking at a lot of terminal output and code, let's install it now.

 There are two ways we can install it.
 If you bought **Microsoft Office for Mac**, install that and Consolas will be installed as well.